Vincent van Gogh, and his paintings

 The portraits that Van Gogh painted were particularly interesting.
 The artist focused on portraying the personality and temperament of the individual.
 Instead of focusing solely on the physical appearance of the model, Van Gogh's portraits brought out the personality and the aspects of the person that made them unique.

 Along with his paintings of people, Van Gogh often painted landscapes and nature.
 His connection to nature allowed him to look at it from a broad perspective and it reflects in his artwork.
 He was known to paint gardens that were overgrown, cornfields and other plant-life.

 There are aspects and themes that set Van Gogh's artwork apart.
-Although the art is often studied for the vivid colors and unique brushstrokes, the artwork has had a strong influence on modern art and current artistic styles.
+Van Gogh's paintings are often studied for the vivid colors and unique brushstrokes, and his artwork has had a strong influence on modern art and current artistic styles.

 A key area that is impacted by Van Gogh's artwork is the use of expression and emotion within the painting.
 Van Gogh was a master at expressing emotion through the use of creative color combinations and changes to the shape of the object or person.
 In modern art, the use of color is often a method of expressing emotions.
 Subtle changes to color combinations give a painting different meanings and many artists are influenced by that aspect of Van Gogh's paintings.

 Along with the positive impact on emotional expression and color combinations, Van Gogh's influence on modern art is also related to the optical freedom that is available.
 Van Gogh did not necessarily give objects the exact shape that they have in reality.
 He often distorted the image to create a feeling that was unique.

 Modern artists have a great deal of freedom when it relates to artistic expression.
 Since Van Gogh was not bound to the romantic images that were popular at previous times in art history, he was able to break away and create something new.
 Artistic freedom and creative artistic styles are partially related to the way that Van Gogh developed his paintings.